typesafehub/conductr-doc/src/main/play-doc/api/ControlAPI.md

 --------------------|------------
 attributes          | Attributes provide meta information about the bundle that ConductR requires in order to make various decisions such as scheduling the replication of a bundle.
 The meta information is provided so that a bundle's configuration need not need to be extracted from the bundle or configuration archive.
-Indeed, the archive(s) may not have been fully streamed at the point where this meta data is required hence it being provided in addition to them. bundleConfig        | Bundle configuration provides information that has been extracted from a bundle configuration and so will not exist if a bundle is not yet running within the ConductR cluster. bundleExecutions    | Bundle executions describes what is running and where in the context of a bundle and so will not be present when there are none running. bundleInstallations | Bundle installations describe where the bundle has been replicated i.e. written to a file system.
+Indeed, the archive(s) may not have been fully streamed at the point where this meta data is required hence it being provided in addition to them. bundleConfig        | Bundle configuration provides information that has been extracted from a bundle configuration and so will not exist if a bundle is not yet running within the ConductR cluster. bundleScale         | Provides the information of scale requested and so will not exist if a bundle has not been requested to run within ConductR cluster. bundleExecutions    | Bundle executions describes what is running and where in the context of a bundle and so will not be present when there are none running. bundleInstallations | Bundle installations describe where the bundle has been replicated i.e. written to a file system.
 The array may be empty in the case where the first replication has not yet completed. endpoints           | The endpoint declaration of a bundle component expressed as an object.